fredddy123/comtravo-discovery-coding-challenge/README.md

   * all tests: `npm test`

 ### How to deploy
-At the moment, not implemented, but the project can be easily converted into a `docker` image and then be deployed on any of the modern deployment infrastructure services like AWS ECS, AWS Beanstalk, Kubernetes Mesos, etc.
+At the moment, not implemented, but the project can be easily converted into a `docker` image and then be deployed on any of the modern deployment infrastructure services like AWS ECS, AWS Beanstalk, Kubernetes, Mesos, etc.